IoT platform market as seen by the analysts

 example) will allow companies to delight customers.

-Methodology for selecting IoT platforms
+Methodology for Selecting the Best IoT Platforms

 There are a lot of IoT platforms